IT Audit & Security Recruitment and Jobs in Ireland

 Security is required from small e-commerce sites and local restaurant delivery apps to large Tech giants.
 Cyber ventures report that there will be 3.5 million openings for cybersecurity jobs globally by 2025.

-Key tech demand in the fields of Cybersecurity & Information Security in Ireland
+Key Tech in Demand in Cybersecurity & Information Security Jobs

 The demand for jobs in Ireland for IT security is ever-growing as companies are realizing the value of making their information secure.
 Antivirus; firewall; intrusion detection; spam filtering; content filtering; and in some cases, VPN support for encrypted communications are all key areas, discovering and voiding potential threats attempting to gain access to your network.